MarkWme/ARMProject/blog/Create and Edit Templates with Visual Studio Code.md

 # The No Faff Guide to Azure Resource Manager

-## Creating and Editing Templates with Visual Studio
+## Creating and Editing Templates with Visual Studio Code

 Azure Resource Manager (ARM) templates are plain text files and can be created or edited in any text editor.
 I recommend [Visual Studio Code](https://code.visualstudio.com/) as the best tool for template creation and editing.
 There are a lot of choices when it comes to text editors, but I like **Code** because it's quick and easy to install, it has a large and growing library of high quality extensions and it's under active development with new features and refinements being added every month.
 On top of that, Code works on Windows, macOS or Linux and it's [open source](https://github.com/Microsoft/vscode).